 There are days when I don’t want to be productive and I want to sleep in.
 Some days I wake up tired but I still make sure to follow my morning routine.

-Especially now during quarantine, being home for too long can take a toll on yourself.
+Especially now in 2020, being home for too long can take a toll on yourself.
 More reason to drag yourself and create a productive morning routine.

 If that’s not enough, here are more benefits of a morning routine after moving abroad:

 Waking up at the same time every day will give you a productive boost in your morning and help with any jet lag that you may be feeling.

 Drinking water after waking up helps to rehydrate your body and mind so it’s easier for them to function throughout the day effectively.

 Do some stretching or yoga before breakfast, if possible – this gives you even more energy from all of those endorphins released during exercise!